taher-mulla/Java/4-OOP-Part1/README.md

 [2.
 Bankacc](4-OOP-Part1/2.bankacc/src)

-The Main class acceptes a few parameters, then passes them to the 'AccountFunctions' class.
+The Main class accepts a few parameters, then passes them to the 'AccountFunctions' class.
 After this a few basic account functions can be done.

 ---